Fate-Grand-Automata/FGA/README.md

 2. Only 2 CE images are available: `mona_lisa.png` and `chaldea_lunchtime.png`
 3. Autskill list not supported.
 4. The AutoSupport within AutoSkill feature I contributed to FGOLua isn't available here.
-4. Not up-to-date with FGOLua.
 5. No support for Auto-gacha, Auto-lottery, Auto-giftbox.
+6. Only supports EN version.
+Other version images not included right now.

 ## Upcoming Features
 1. File picker for Support Servant/CE images.
 2. Autoskill list
 3. Support image maker?
 Automatically crop out servant/ce image from a screenshot.
 4. Auto-gacha, Auto-lottery, Auto-giftbox.
-5. Only supports EN version.
-Other version images not included right now.

 ## Like the project?
 Want to support me?
 Just pray that I can roll [Skadi](https://gamepress.gg/grandorder/servant/scathachskadi)!